top of page

 The Beast out of the Sea – The Antichrist

 The Beast coming out of the sea (Revelation 13:1-4) has seven heads and ten horns similar to Satan, but he is a human world leader and is the one often referred to as Antichrist.
 (The Beast is not called Antichrist in the Book of Revelation, but the term Antichrist is widely understood, describes the Beast well, and removes the possibility of confusion with the Beast out of the Earth.)
-This man may at first appear to be a benevolent leader, but will turn out to be a Beast indeed; he will be indwelt by a powerful demonic spirit who is a close ally of Satan. “. . .
+This man may at first appear to be a benevolent leader, but he will be indwelt by a powerful demonic spirit who is a close ally of Satan. “. . .
 Satan himself masquerades as an angel of light.
 It is not surprising, then, if his servants also masquerade as servants of righteousness.”
 (2 Corinthians 11:14-15)

 The Beast out of the Earth – The False Prophet